 If not, then you’ll want to read on…

-Because Shoreditch just got a new, authentic, regional Chinese joint that specialises in both those things, and does them rather well.
-And it’s helpfully called Noodle & Beer.
+Because Spitalfields just got a new, authentic, regional Chinese joint that specialises in both those things, and does them rather well.
+And it’s helpfully called Noodle and Beer.

 It’s the brainchild of Sichuan-born Xiaoxiao Wang who, after a brief stint at fashion school, decided he’d rather be making something tasteful for the inside of your stomach than the outside.
 And as luck would have it, nearly every member of his family works in & around the hospitality industry, so restaurants have always been a big part of his life.
 In fact, he used to spend many of the hours after school learning the ropes of a restaurant kitchen while being taught everything he knows today about Sichuan & Chongqing cooking.